sangwon-hyun/flowmix/README.md

 ## Demo

-For a short demo about using the package, see [main-demo.Rmd](main-demo.Rmd).
+For a short demo about using the package, see [demo.Rmd](demo.Rmd).
 A longer vignette is in the works.

 ## Authors & Contributors

-The contributors are Sangwon Hyun, Mattias Rolf Cape, Francois Ribalet, and Jacob Bien.
+The contributors are (Sangwon Hyun)[http://sangwon-hyun.org/], Mattias Rolf Cape, Francois Ribalet, and Jacob Bien.